artainmo/trading_bot/trade_bot/README.md

 The default algorithm is profitable in bull markets based on the simulator.
 Still the possibility exist to customize the algorithm.

 ## Use
-In 'users_data/users.txt' set the proper coinbase API authentification keys.<br>
+In 'users_data/users.txt' set the proper coinbase API authentification keys and define the trading-bot's desired behavior.<br>
 If coins_data.zip is already present, unzip it and put it in this directory.
 Else coins_data has to be generated with `./gen_data.sh`, which can take time.

 To continue uploading the latest data `./gen_data.sh`.
 And finally launch the trading-bot `./start_user.sh cont`.<br>